troymessina/ElectronicsLab/chapters/06Diodes.md

 :label: fig:diodes:pnjunctionbias
 :width: 100%
 :align: center
-:alt: Biasing conditions of a pn-junction.
+:alt: Biasing conditions of a pn-junction and the resulting band shifting. (a) reverse-biased, (b) unbiased, and (c) forward-biased diode.
-Biasing conditions of a pn-junction.
+Biasing conditions of a pn-junction and the resulting band shifting. (a) reverse-biased, (b) unbiased, and (c) forward-biased diode.
 ```
 Reverse biasing ([](#fig:diodes:pnjunctionbias)(a)) pushes the bands in the opposite direction as forward biasing ([](#fig:diodes:pnjunctionbias)(c)), causing an increasingly insulating device.
 At high enough reverse bias, material will break down, and the diode is destroyed.